tillmanj/eatingasturias/about/index.md

 Interested in using something you saw on the website?
 Here’s what you need to know.
 ### License

 Unless otherwise stated or mentioned below under the list of exceptions, texts on this website are © Copyright 2024 -Jon Tillman.
-More information is available at [Eating Asturias:Copyright](https://eatingasturias.com/wiki/Eating_Asturias:Copyright "Eating Asturias:Copyright")

 ### Recipe Attribution Policy

 Our recipes are a special case.
-While they are covered by the same license as other texts on this site, we request that you kindly follow our guidelines in the [Recipe Attribution Policy](https://eatingasturias.com/wiki/Recipe_Attribution_Policy "Recipe Attribution Policy").
+While they are covered by the same license as other texts on this site, we request that you kindly follow our guidelines in the [Recipe Attribution Policy](/about/policies/#recipe-attribution-policy).

 ### Exceptions

 Unless otherwise specified in the image, all photos were created by Jon Tillman.
 All photos taken by Jon Tillman are excluded from this license.
 Please see our [Image Copyright & Licensing](https://eatingasturias.com/wiki/Image_Copyright_%26_Licensing "Image Copyright & Licensing") page for more details.

 ## Publication Data

 Deposito Legal: pending